thinkful-ei-cheetah/nick-bookmarks-app/README.md

 * Tabbing and selecting elements via Enter key resets focus to beginning of parent element

 ### Future Features
+* Add star icons in place of text in 'Rating'
 * Ability to enter user name to update bookmarks list and application title